-Home inspections are still questioned by some homebuyers and investors?
+Home inspections are questioned by some homebuyers and investors?
 This is especially true when the home is newly built or renovated.

 A home inspection is a critical part in getting to know what your buying regardless of whether the home is old new or renovated.

 Ask yourself two important questions, What do I need to know about the home that I am purchasing?
 Who is looking out for my interest when it comes to the purchase of the home?

-A homebuyer may minimize having a licensed home inspection for various reasons.
-For example, some first time purchasers may unwittingly be influenced by buzz words that are common in the real estate industry like “new” “rehabbed” “totally renovated” “lots of upgrades” without even realizing how certain words can have an impact on their decision making process not to get an inspection, or pay attention to the inspection report if they do have one.
+Some homebuyers may minimize having a licensed home inspection for various reasons.
+For example, some first time purchasers may unwittingly be influenced by buzz words that they hear in the real estate industry like “new”, “rehabbed”, “totally renovated”, “lots of upgrades”, without realizing how certain words can have an impact on their decision making process not to get an inspection, or pay attention to the inspection report if they do have one.

 Some investors feel that they may not need an inspection because they “got a guy”,contractor or whomever, that will look at the property and tell them what needs repairing.
 Some think because it is a given that certain systems or components will need replacement in the property whats the point in having an inspection?
 Well, why do most people get a second opinion or another quote when making a major purchase or when considering a service?

 Newly constructed homes and those rehabbed usually boast having a one year warranty and rightfully so, they should!